hoopdad/hoopdad.github.io/docs/ai/_posts/2026-04-01-foundry-hosted-agents-v2-with-mcp-tools.md

 ### The Agent

 An agent is written in plain text, typed into the Azure portal for the first version, then iterated on in a file.
-The file is laoded as part of a Python deployment process.
+The file is loaded as part of a code pipeline built with Python and the Azure AI SDK, azure.ai.projects.
 This example uses a Jinja template in case a future iteration gets fancy, maybe updating tool names dynamically.

 Some key features of what goes into the agent instructions include these points.

+- Clear communication, like you were delegating to a human who knows a lot of facts but isn't very wise
-- Clearly-defined guardrails about what it does versus what the MCP tools do.
+- Clearly-defined guardrails about what it does versus what the MCP tools do
-- An automatic self-critique step to improve upon its first try.
+- An automatic self-critique step to improve upon its first try
-- Clear expectations for output format.
+- Clear expectations for output format

 ```jinja
 You are a PARI/GP code generation agent.